K-Universe/Navisionist/README.md

-# PHP-Navision
+# Navisionist
-Simple PHP class to connect with navision and do basic actions
+Simpel PHP client to connect and use Microsoft Navision